-Lastly, human resources departments should remember that despite the increase in technology, there is still a human element to what they do.
+Lastly, human resource departments should remember that despite the increase in technology, there is still a human element to what they do.
 HR professionals still need to be welcoming and empathetic people who encourage employees to come forward with their concerns.
-These are traits that will never go out of style in this line of work.
+These are traits that will never go out of style.

-Even with technology being a massive part of their daily functions, there are some things that AI can’t do.
+Even with technology being a massive part of HR’s daily functions, there are some things that AI can’t do.
 There are serious concerns in the workforce regarding physical health, mental health, and high levels of staff turnover.
 These are very human issues that human resources departments will need to address.

 With or without all of the technology at their fingertips, HR departments have huge challenges ahead of them in 2022 and beyond with regard to keeping employees healthy, happy, and productive.

 Moving Forward With HR Trends In 2022 and 2023

 HR trends are ever-evolving, and while these nine are hot-ticket items this year and next, there is no doubt in my mind that they will change as the months go by.

-Whether you’re an HR professional and are running a small business, it’s wise to keep your ear to the ground and adapt your business strategies as needed when new HR trends fire up.
+Whether you’re an HR professional or the owner of a small business, it’s wise to keep your ear to the ground and adapt your business strategies as needed when new HR trends fire up.

 Want to Easily Blend in With the New HR Trends?